 Note: This data sheet summarizes features of this group of dsPIC30F devices and is not intended to be a complete reference source.
-For more information on the CPU, peripherals, register descriptions and general device functionality, refer to the "dsPIC30F Family Reference Manual" (DS70046).
+For more information on the CPU, peripherals, register descriptions and general device functionality, refer to the dsPIC30F Family Reference Manual (DS70046).
+For more information on the device instruction set and programming, refer to the "dsPIC30F/33F Programmer's Reference Manual" (DS70157).

-This section describes the second 32-bit general purpose Timer module (Timer4/5) and associated operational modes.
-Figure 11-1 depicts the simplified block diagram of the 32-bit Timer4/5 Module.
+This section describes the second 32-bit general purpose timer module (Timer4/5) and associated operational modes.
+Figure 11-1 depicts the simplified block diagram of the 32-bit Timer4/5 module.
 Figure 11-2 and Figure 11-3 show Timer4/5 configured as two independent 16-bit timers, Timer4 and Timer5, respectively.

 Note: Timer4 is a 'Type B' timer and Timer5 is a 'Type C' timer.
-Please refer to the appropriate timer type in Section 23.0 "Electrical Characteristics" of this document.
+Please refer to the appropriate timer type in Section 24.0 "Electrical Characteristics" of this document.